astropy/reproject/docs/celestial.rst

 :class:`~astropy.io.fits.Header`, does not contain information about image size).

+For the interpolation and adaptive algorithms, an optional third argument, ``roundtrip_coords`` is accepted.
+By default, after coordinates are transformed from the output plane to the input plane, the input-plane coordinates are transformed back to the output plane to ensure that the transformation is defined in both directions.
+This doubles the amount of coordinate-transformation work to be done.
+In speed-critical situations, where it is known that the coordinate transformation is defined everywhere, this extra work can be disabled by setting ``roundtrip_coords=False``.
+(Note that this is not a question of whether each output pixel maps to an existing *pixel* in the input image and vice-versa, but whether it maps to a valid *coordinate* in the coordinate system of the input image---regardless of whether that coordinate falls within the bounds of the input image.)

 As an example, we start off by opening a FITS file using Astropy::

     >>> from astropy.io import fits